Rescue Services That Evolved Into the Coast Guard:

 Allan Wood

-My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont provides special human interest stories from each of the 76 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore and tours.
-Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
-Attractions and tours also include whale watching tours, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses you can stay overnight.
+Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont.
+This 300-page book provides memorable human interest stories from each of the 76 lighthouses and an introduction to the three rescue services that evolved into our current Coast Guard.
+It also describes and provides contact info for plenty of indoor and outdoor coastal attractions and tours.
+These include whale watching, lighthouse tours, unique parks, museums, and lighthouses where you can stay overnight.
 There are also stories of haunted lighthouses in these regions.

 Join, Learn, and Support The American Lighthouse Foundation